Date: October 12, 1995

 2.16 Reporting.
 Receipt transactions are recorded into FFS and shown on the monthly Office Obligations Transaction Report (OOTR) or the Office Revenue Transactions Report (ORTR).
 All offices should review the OOTR and the ORTR monthly to verify collection transactions for proper classification and amount.
 Discrepancies should be promptly reported to the Regional Finance Office.

 For additional information regarding this policy, contact the Division of Financial Management.
-For more information on this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For more information on this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.